Top 10 Best Nursing Schools in Arizona

 When it comes to places to enjoy a long nursing career, it’s tough to beat Arizona.
 With some of the hottest temperatures around the year and plenty of affordable housing, Arizona is an excellent state to put your roots down.

 But before you can begin your nursing career in Arizona, you need to become a registered nurse (RN).
-And to get the best jobs, it’s smart to get a bachelor’s degree in nursing (BSN), at the very least.
+And to get the best jobs, it’s smart to get a bachelor’s degree in nursing (BSN).
 To maximize your chance of a job in Arizona, it’s best to study in the state to gain valuable connections and complete state-specific requirements.

 This is a nurse panel-reviewed selection based on a number of factors including,